c-daly/next_site/posts/non-linguistic-cognition.md

 ---

 *This is the second post in a series on building non-linguistic cognitive architectures.
-The first post examined AI history through the lens of search strategies—symbolic trees, neural weight spaces, and language model token sequences.
+The first post examined AI histor y through the lens of search strategies: symbolic tree search, neural weight spaces, and language model token sequences.
 This post introduces Project LOGOS, which explores graph-based knowledge representation as an alternative to language-based reasoning.*

 ---